 Make sure your everyday nutrition is balanced, rich in all three major macronutrients: protein, carbs, and fats.
-Ben says that a healthy eating plan for sport and exercise should contain plenty of starch rich foods, lots of fruit, vegetables, some dairy and also plenty of water.
+Ben says that a healthy dancer’s diet meal plan for training and exercise should contain plenty of starch rich foods, lots of fruit, vegetables, some dairy and also plenty of water.

 Ben says, that if you’re training on average of 3-5 hours a week, you should consume roughly 4-5 grams of carbs per kg of body weight per day.
 Great news!
 It’s approx. 200-300 grams (for 50-60kg body weight) of your favourite home-made bolognese!
 Daily!

 If your weekly training is 5-7 hours, then your body needs more energy, about 5-6 grams per kg of body weight per day.
 That is approx. 250-360 grams (for 50-60kg) of baked potatoes, rice, whole wheat bread and much more!